Navigating Through Change

 Knowing Your Purpose Can Be Your Anchor in a Rapidly Changing World

 We’re living in an extraordinary moment—a time of rapid change like never before in human history.
-Between the nonstop pulse of social media, the explosion of internet connectivity, the dizzying advances in AI, and shifting geopolitical landscapes, the world feels like it’s spinning faster every day.
+Between the nonstop pulse of social media, the explosion of internet connectivity in our pockets, the dizzying advances in AI, and rapidly shifting geopolitical landscapes, the world feels like it’s spinning faster every day.

 The New Reality: Speed and Complexity Like Never Before